rust-lang/rfcs/text/0000-async.md

 ```

 Again like a closure the anonymous type is only usable through the trait it
-implements: `Async`.
+implements: `Future`.
 The goal of this RFC is to provide a concrete proposal for
-this `Async` trait, based on the work pioneered by the futures crate.
+this `Future` trait, based on the work pioneered by the futures crate.

 A secondary benefit of this RFC is that it enshrines the *task system* currently
 defined by the futures crate into `libcore`, thereby standardizing and